Visual-Computing/DynamicExplorationGraph/docs/api/graphs/index.rst

 The following graph classes are defined:

-* SearchGraph: An abstract interface for all graph classes.
+* DynamicExplorationGraph: An abstract interface for all graph classes.
 * MutableGraph: An abstract base class, that can change by adding/removing vertices.
 * SizeBoundedGraph: An implementation of the `MutableGraph`-class.
 * ReadOnlyGraph: Once a `MutableGraph` is built, you can instantiate a `ReadOnlyGraph` from it.